 |Middle East and Africa||7 countries|

-If you’re planning to connect to Europe, Asia Pacific, or the Americas you’ll have lots of servers to choose from.
-Though, it’s worth mentioning that some of their servers are not physical but virtual.
-This means they aren’t physically located in said countries.
-Instead, they’re just configured to appear as such for anti-geo-blocking purposes.
+If you're planning to connect to Europe, Asia Pacific, or the Americas you'll have lots of server locations to choose from.

 Interface and ease of use